Paradigm4/scripts/README.md

 ### Caution

-* Beware that both formats only saves the last version of the listed arrays.
+* Beware that both formats only save the last version of the listed arrays.
 * Opaque format should almost never be used to back up data between SciDB database versions.
 Use binary format instead.
 (Use opaque format to quickly back up and restore data within a single SciDB version, for example